YuthanaR/YuthanaR/README.md

     - Peresist Clients, Identity Resources, Identity Scopes,Api Scopes, and Api resources with Configuration Data.
 Lerning how to implement the ConfigurationDbContext and PersistedGrantDbContext.
     - custom some UI pages to handel Clients, Api Scope, Api Resources, Identity Scope, and Identity Resources.
 2. I also create Web Api project (named BackOffice.Api) to act as Api resources.
 The purpose of this project is to learn Authentication and Authorization in AspNetCore WebApi, especially OpenIdConnect, OAuth2.0.
-    It is interesting how to cconfig SwaggerUI to authenticate using OAuth2.0, using ClientCredentials and AuthorizationCode flows in the same system.
+    It is interesting how to config SwaggerUI to authenticate using OAuth2.0, using ClientCredentials and AuthorizationCode flows in the same system.
 3. Finally I build another three projects, which are:
     - BackOffice.Clients This project is AspNetCore console project connect to the WebApi with ClientCredentails flow.
     - BackOffice.Web This project is AspNetCore Web Mvc/RazorPage for accessing BackOffice.Api resources